CryonicEngine/AssetRegistry/README.md

 ```

 ## Adding New Assets
-Create a GitHub repository for the new asset.<br/>
+1. Create a GitHub repository for the new asset.<br/>
-Add a asset_manifest.json file in the asset repository containing information such as version, description, supported versions, etc.
+2. Add a manifest.json file and include all relevant asset information.
+You can refer to the [AI Pathfinding manifest file](https://github.com/CryonicEngine/AI-Pathfinding/blob/main/assets.json) as an example.<br/>
+3. Fork this GitHub repository.<br/>
-Update asset_registry.json in this repository to include the new asset with its name, repository URL, and manifest URL.
+4. Update assets.json to include the new asset at the bottom.<br/>
-Submit a pull request if you’re a contributor, or contact the repository owner for inclusion.
+5. Submit a pull request.<br/>

 ## License
 This registry is licensed under the [GPL-3.0 License](LICENSE).
 Refer to individual asset repositories for their respective licenses.